greg-js/arch-wiki-md-repo/wiki/_content/english/Let’s Encrypt.md

 [Let’s Encrypt](https://letsencrypt.org/) is a free, automated, and open certificate authority utilizing the ACME protocol.
-It provides tools to request valid ssl certificates straight from the command line.
+It provides tools to request valid SSL certificates straight from the command line.

 ## Contents